 - Waiting until you are desperate.
 Apply when your business is strong, not when you are running out of cash.
 Desperation leads to expensive capital.

 - Borrowing too much or too little.
 Take what you need plus a reasonable buffer.
-Borrowing too much costs unnecessary interest; borrowing too little means you are back looking for capital in 3 months.
+Too much costs unnecessary interest.
+Too little means you are back looking for capital in 3 months.

 - Not reading the fine print.
 Understand the personal guarantee, prepayment terms, and default provisions before you sign.

-Halford Capital simplifies the entire process.
+Halford Capital simplifies the whole process.
 One 3-minute application, no impact to your credit, and we match you to the best-fit lender for your business.
 Get started here.